tedjp/commune/README.md

 All communication is done using a single IPv6 link-local address.
 IPv4 support might be added later.

-The link-local address is currently ff02::114, which is an address intended for "any private experiment".
-If the protocol proves to be useful, a new address will be requested from IANA.
+The link-local address is currently ff02::262d, which is just squatted and not registered with IANA.
+If the protocol proves to be useful, a new address may be requested from IANA.

 Ports 0-1023 are generally unused to avoid requiring access to privileged ports.